-- (II) Age Limits: A candidate for this examination must have attained the age criteria as prescribed below:- - (a) For Chemist (Group 'A') in the Geological Survey of India, an attached office of Ministry of Mines, Government of India: A candidate must have attained the age of 21 years and must not have attained the age of 32 years on the first day of the month of January of the year in which the Examination is to be held (i.e. as on 1st January, 2021] i.e. he/she must have been born not earlier than 2nd January, 1989 and not later than 1st January 2000. - (b) For Scientist B'(Hydrogeology) Group 'A', Scientist B'(Chemical) Group 'A' and Scientist B'(Geophysics) Group 'A' in Central Ground water Board, Ministry of Water Resources:-
+(II) Age Limits: A candidate for this examination must have attained the age criteria as prescribed below:-

+(a) For Geologist, Geophysicist and Chemist (Group 'A') in the Geological Survey of India, an attached office of Ministry of Mines, Government of India: A candidate must have attained the age of 21 years and must not have attained the age of 32 years on the first day of the month of January of the year in which the Examination is to be held (i.e. as on 1st January, 2022] i.e. he/she must have been born not earlier than 2nd January, 1990 and not later than 1st January 2001.

+(b) For Scientist 'B'(Hydrogeology) Group 'A', Scientist 'B'(Chemical) Group 'A' and Scientist 'B'(Geophysics) Group 'A' in Central Ground water Board, Ministry of Water Resources:-

-Must have attained the age of 21 years and must not have attained at the age of 32 years on 1st January, 2021 i.e. he/she must have been born not later than 2nd January 1989 and not later than 1st January 2000.
+Must have attained the age of 21 years and must not have attained at the age of 32 years on 1^{st} January, 2022 i.e. he/she must have been born not later than 2^{nd} January 1990 and not later than 1^{st} January 2001.

-- NB: Candidates should ensure that they meet the age eligibility criteria for each post mentioned above for which they are applying. - (C) The upper age limit will be relaxable upto a maximum of 7 years in the case of Government servants, if they are employed in a Department mentioned in Column I below and apply for the corresponding post mentioned in column II.
+NB: Candidates should ensure that they meet the age eligibility criteria for each post mentioned above for which they are applying.

+(C) The upper age limit will be relaxable upto a maximum of 7 years in the case of Government servants, if they are employed in a Department mentioned in Column I below and apply for the corresponding post mentioned in column II.
-Column I Coli umn II

-Geological Survey of India Chemist Group 'A'

-Central Ground Water Board (i) Scientist 'B' (Hydrogeology) Group 'A'. (ii) Scientist 'B' (Chemical) Group 'A'. (iii)Scientist 'B' (Geophysics) Group 'A'.
+Column I Co lumn II Geological Survey of India (i) Geologist Group 'A' (ii) Geophysicist Group 'A' (iii)Chemist Group 'A' Central Ground Water Board (i) Scientist 'B' (Hydrogeology) Group 'A'. (ii) Scientist 'B' (Chemical) Group 'A'. (iii)Scientist 'B' (Geophysics) Group 'A'.